jumpingjoy/watchnationpro/index.md

 {% include section-cta.html button_text="READ OUR FULL REVIEW HERE" button_url="/kate-spade-scallop-2-review/" blank="true" %}

-## Buying Guide To Buy Smartwatch for Women
+## Buying Guide To Buy Smartwatch

-### What are the TOP 5 Problems for Women and girls solved by ladies smart watch?
+### What are the TOP 5 Problems solved by smart watch?
-To better understand the benefits of smartwatches for women and girls, we must know about the various challenges that women and girls face in day-to-day life and learn how smartwatches help resolve these challenges.
+To better understand the benefits of smartwatches, we must know about the various challenges that men, women, kids and elderly people face in day-to-day life and learn how smartwatches help resolve these challenges.

-#### 1. Difficulty with irregular cycles?: Get reminded of menstrual dates with a smartwatch
-{% include image.html img="menstruation.webp" alt="menstruation" caption="Tracking Menstrual Cycle" align="right" %}
-You can be missing your reminder on your menstrual cycle’s dates.
-Stress management is difficult  during the menstrual time, resulting in decreased work productivity during office hours.
-If menstrual hygiene is not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia, etc. If a gadget like a girls smartwatch can assist you, you can pre-plan your leaves and rest at home to maintain your hygiene.

-#### 2. Miss your health?: Use Smartwatch health Tracking Features
+#### 1. Miss your health?: Use Smartwatch health Tracking Features
 {% include image.html img="women-missing-exercise.webp" alt="Women-missing-exercise" caption="Missing Exercise?" align="left" %}
 You may not find time to exercise due to household things and caring for family and children which may lead to obesity.
 More than one-third of adults present in the US are obese.
 Obesity is known to have caused more deaths than being underweight.
 You can have smartwatch which can help you get reminded of your exercises and workouts, and the health tracking features of the smartwatch can provide you workouts statistics.

-#### 3. Do you travel alone and some strangers stalk you?: Emergency SOS alert your friends/family and police
+#### 2. Do you travel alone and some strangers stalk you?: Emergency SOS alert your friends/family and police
 {% include image.html img="stranger-danger.webp" alt="Stranger danger" caption="dangers of stranger?" align="right" %}
 You may be stalked by someone when you return from the office or travel alone. __ number of women are reported to stalk daily. — number of women are kidnapped and raped daily world over.
 Safety is the most important concern for women and ensures all precautions are taken care of while traveling.
 GPS tracking and navigation in smartwatch can help you during need.

-#### 4. Do you find it difficult to hold a smartphone and multi-task?: Avoid using the phone to the maximum
+#### 3. Do you find it difficult to hold a smartphone and multi-task?: Avoid using the phone to the maximum
 {% include image.html img="multitasking-women.webp" alt="multitasking-women" caption="Finding difficult to multitask?" align="left" %}
-Are you a working woman who travels frequently?
+Are you a working person who travels frequently?
 Whenever you are traveling, you might find it difficult to take calls through mobile might be difficult for you.

-You may find it challenging to handle your kid, your bag, and your mobile phone at the same time amid congestion.
+You may find it challenging to handle your kid, your office bag, and your mobile phone at the same time amid congestion.
 Even if you use your earphone headset, you might find it challenging to handle it.
 While using a headset, you cannot initiate calls through the headset.
 GPS can let your family know where you are.

-#### 5. Is your Smartwatch too tight or loose on your wrist, or looks odd with your clothes?
+#### 4. Is your Smartwatch too tight or loose on your wrist, or looks odd with your clothes?
 {% include image.html img="misfit-watch.webp" alt="misfit-watch" caption="Misfit Watch?" align="right" %}

+#### 5. Difficulty with irregular cycles?: Get reminded of menstrual dates with a smartwatch
+{% include image.html img="menstruation.webp" alt="menstruation" caption="Tracking Menstrual Cycle" align="right" %}
+You can be missing your reminder on your menstrual cycle’s dates.
+Stress management is difficult  during the menstrual time, resulting in decreased work productivity during office hours.
+If menstrual hygiene is not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia, etc. If a gadget like a girls smartwatch can assist you, you can pre-plan your leaves and rest at home to maintain your hygiene.

 If you wear your watch too tight, you may have the following problems: